Observational Insights on DBI K-essence Models Using Machine Learning and Bayesian Analysis: Methodology and Data Analysis with Model Fitting

-In contrast to $\Lambda$CDM, which treats the cosmological constant $\Lambda$ as a fixed energy density with $\omega \approx -1$ \cite{Pareek}, our model (Eq. \ref{1}) introduces a dynamical dark energy component governed by a scalar field whose EoS evolves smoothly with redshift.
-This evolution, while subtle, offers a possible route to resolving certain observational anomalies and allows exploration of cosmic acceleration {\it without invoking a fine-tuned vacuum energy} \cite{Weinberg}.
+The evolution of the dark energy EoS, $w_{d}(z)$, presented in the Fig. (\ref{Fig3}), reveals several key features of the model.
+At $z=0$, the dark energy EoS is found to be $w_{d,0} \simeq -0.997 \pm 0.007 $, remaining nearly constant during epochs where dark energy significantly influences the dynamics.
+It indicates that the DBI scalar field currently behaves similarly to a slowly varying vacuum energy component, closely resembling the behavior of cosmological constant.
+However, unlike $\Lambda$CDM, $w_{d}(z)$ exhibits a mild redshift dependence, gradually increasing toward less negative values at higher $z$.
+This behavior originates from the non-canonical kinetic structure of the DBI action, where both the warp factor $f(\phi)$ and the potential $V(\phi)$ shape the scalar field evolution and modify its effective pressure to density ratio over time.
+However, the widening of the uncertainty bands in $w_{d}(z)$ at $z \gtrsim 1$ reflects the decrease in constraining power of current cosmological observations at earlier epochs.

 We also plot the effective equation of state parameter ($\o_{eff}$) for this model (Model I, Eq. \ref{8}) using Eq. (\ref{24a}).
-The plot of the effective EoS ($\o_{eff}(z)$) is shown in the Fig. (\ref{Fig3a}).
-Here, both the methods~(Bayes and ML) show consistent behavior, with $\o_{eff}(z)$ rising from negative values at low redshift to nearly zero at higher redshift, indicating a transition from a dark energy-dominated era to a matter-dominated era.
-At the present epoch ($z=0$), the Bayesian method yields $\o_{eff}^{Bayes}= -0.692$ and the ML approach gives $\o_{eff}^{ML}= -0.673$, both confirming an accelerating universe ($\o_{eff} < -\frac{1}{3}$ )\cite{Peebles1}.
-The close agreement between the two approaches demonstrates the reliability of the ML emulator in capturing cosmological dynamics, while the slight discrepancy highlights the complementary nature of data-driven modeling and statistical inference for constraining dark energy behavior.
-By using PySR we can also find a functional form of $\o_{eff}$ from Fig. (\ref{Fig3a}) for both the Bayesian and ML methods.
-The expression is denoted as follows: \ben \o_{eff}^{Bayes}= - 0.6924 e^{- z \left(0.5019 z + e^{z} - 0.0891\right) e^{- z}} \n \\ \o_{eff}^{ML} = - \frac{0.67407 e^{2 z}}{0.69038 z^{2} \left(e^{z} - 0.21091\right)^{2} + e^{3 z}} \een
+The plot of the effective EoS ($w_{eff}(z)$) is shown in the Fig. (\ref{Fig4}).
+Here, $w_{eff}(z)$ shows a rising behavior from negative values at low redshift to nearly zero at higher redshift, indicating a transition from a dark energy dominated era to a matter dominated era.
+At the present epoch ($z=0$), the Bayesian method yields $w_{eff}= -0.688 \pm 0.012$ , confirming an accelerating universe ($\o_{eff} < -\frac{1}{3}$ )\cite{Peebles1}.